 Barbados, St. Lucia, Martinique, Dominica, Guadeloupe, Antigua, Barbuda, Montserrat, St. Vincent, Grenada, (Trinidad)

-When you add a lengthy list of critically endangered endemics to a host of indigenous regional species, a birding trip through the Lesser Antilles is guaranteed to yield spectacular bird sightings.
-But when this is combined with your being in the region during a time when birdlife is further saturated with a plethora of over-wintering north american migrants, your being able to contribute to turtle conservation and release hatchlings, your being given the opportunity to get astonishing views of some of the planet's largest creatures and your being able to do all this while traveling to some of the most sought after holiday destinations on the planet; then you have the recipe for a truly phenomenal birding trip!!
+When you add a lengthy list of highly threatened endemics and near endemics to a host of indigenous regional specialities, a birding trip through the Lesser Antilles is guaranteed to yield spectacular bird sightings.
+But when this is combined 1) with your being in the region during a time when birdlife is further enhanced by an array of over-wintering migrants from North America, 2) an opportunity for you to get astonishing views of whales, dolphins and turtles - and 3) being able to do all this while travelling to some of the most sought-after holiday destinations on the planet; then you have the recipe for a truly phenomenal birding trip!!